brianrice2/pitchfork/README.md

 ### 4. Running the web application

 Sure, creating and moving data into databases is fun, but eventually we should run the web app.
-To do so, first ensure the database is not already created or populated and run the command below most closely suited to your situation.
+To do so, first ensure the database is not already created or populated and run the command below most closely suited to your situation (it will still work, but the dataset will be added again, resulting in duplicate entries).
 You may either use a local SQLite database (default behavior if `MYSQL_*` or `SQLALCHEMY_DATABASE_URI` are not set) or a MySQL database running on RDS.

+Please note that, apart from the database specification, S3 credentials are required for the app to function as it pulls raw data and other artifacts during the pipeline.

 #### Custom connection string